The 20 Best Drug Induced Dyskinesia Doctors Near Me in Portland, OR

 Offers Telehealth

-Ahmed Raslan is a Neurosurgery provider in Portland, Oregon.
+Ahmed Raslan is a Neurosurgery provider practicing medicine in Portland, Oregon.
 Dr. Raslan is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Trigeminal Neuralgia, Glioma, Glioblastoma, Deep Brain Stimulation, and Awake Craniotomy.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Trigeminal Neuralgia, Glioma, Glioblastoma, Deep Brain Stimulation, and Awake Craniotomy.

 Experienced in Drug Induced Dyskinesia